YUAN2001921/final-exam-Siyuan-Hu/README.md

 Brief Summary

-This repository contains my final exam submission for the ISYS5000 unit.
-It demonstrates how I applied key Python programming concepts and debugging techniques from Weeks 1 to 10, following the course’s technical constraints and good coding practices.
+This is where I keep my final exam submission to the unit of ISYS5000.
+It shows how I used the essential principles of Python programming and debugging skills in Weeks 1 to 10 with in view of the technical limitation and good coding principles provided by the course.

-The tasks required using:
-Input and Output handling (Week 2–3) – using print() and input() for user interaction.
+The tasks involved the following activities: Input and Output handling (Week 2-3) - interaction with user by means of print and input.

-Variables, Lists, and Dictionaries (Week 4–6) – storing and managing data in memory.
+Variables, List, and Dictionaries (Week 4-6)- data storage and management within memory.

 Conditional Statements and Loops (Week 4–5) – using if/else and while for control flow.

-Functions with Parameters and Return Values (Week 6–7) – for modular code structure.
+Functions - with Parameters and Return Values (Week 6-7) - to have a modular code structure.

 Basic Error Handling with try/except (Week 8) – ensuring simple fault tolerance.

-Testing and Debugging (Week 9–10) – identifying, analyzing, and fixing code errors.
+Testing and Debugging (Week 9-10) - the detection, analysis, and correction of bugs in the code.

-Each section focuses on step-by-step problem solving and iterative refinement:
+Both sections involve solving problems one step at a time and refining to obsessive-compulsive levels:

-Section 1: Prompt refinement for a CLI Task Manager pseudocode using loops and validation.
+Section 1: Bluetooth codification of a pseudocode relating to a CLI Task Manager under use of loops and validation.

 Section 2: Debugging and correcting errors with structured logic and print-based validation.

 Section 3: Rewriting a Weather Data Fetcher function using safe input validation and single try/except handling.

-Section 4: Creating a complete interactive task manager that combines all learned techniques.
+Section 4: Development of a comprehensive interactive task manager by integrating all the techniques learned.

-Conversation Log: Summarizes my AI-assisted debugging sessions and how I progressively fixed logic errors.
+Conversation Log: An overview of my experience of using AI during my debugging sessions and how I entered an essential error correction phase by major steps.

 Important Notes & Constraints:

-All solutions only use techniques covered in Weeks 1–10.

-No external modules (except requests for the weather API).
+Every solution relies on methods that are discussed in Weeks 1-10.

+None of the outside modules (with the exception of the weather API requests).

-No complex libraries, file persistence, or advanced syntax.
+None of the complex libraries, file persistence and sophisticated syntax.

-Error handling kept simple, with clear and consistent printed messages.
+Handling of errors was also kept simple and consistent printed messages were used.

-Every program focuses on logic clarity, user readability, and correctness.
+All programs are aimed at logic clarity, user readability and accuracy.

 Reflection

-Learning this unit has been a meaningful journey for me.
-I started as a beginner with almost no coding experience, but gradually learned how to think logically and understand how code structures work.
-Through this course, I built confidence in reading, writing, and improving Python programs.
-Using AI as a learning assistant helped me study more efficiently and understand problems faster, while always keeping my work aligned with course rules.
-I also sincerely thank my lecturer for the patient and timely guidance throughout the semester, your feedback and explanations made me progress steadily and enjoy learning programming.
+This unit has been an important experience to me.
+I was a beginner who almost had no experience in code, however, it was possible to learn how to think and learn how code structures work over time.
+This course gave me the confidence to read, write and enhance Python programs.
+Studying as an AI learning assistant (ChatGPT) made me more effective and comprehended issues much quicker, so my work was always within the scope of course regulations.
+I also wish to sincerely thank my lecturer whose patient and timely advice all through the semester made me advance steadily and to learn the programming experience which I enjoyed.